structurizr/structurizr.github.io/dsl/language.md

 ## branding

 The `branding` keyword allows you to define some custom branding that should be used when rendering diagrams and documentation.
-See [Structurizr - Branding](https://structurizr.com/help/branding) for more details.
+See [Branding](/ui/branding) for more details.

 ```
 branding {